 Longlegged flies, like other flying insects, could appear almost anywhere, but they are most common in light shade or dappled-light places near water, such as near streams, wetlands, lakes, and moist woodlands.
 They are often seen darting around on the leaves of trees or dancing on leaf surfaces.
 Some members alight on water and skate around on the surface film, much like water striders.

-The larvae live in a range of soil types or in sluggish aquatic habitats.
+The larvae most typically live in a range of soil types or in sluggish aquatic habitats.
+Some species live in other habitats.

 Adults are something like miniature robber flies, capturing smaller insects (such as aphids and gnats), mites, and other tiny arthropods.
 Their mouthparts are knifelike, for piercing their prey.